-O.1 Returning Officer: The National Executive Committee shall appoint a Returning Officer to conduct the election.
+O.2 Returning Officer: The National Executive Committee shall appoint a Returning Officer to conduct the election.
 The Returning Officer shall not be: a candidate; a proposer or assentor of any candidate; a paid or unpaid employee of any candidate.

-O.2 Timetable: An invitation to apply for a nomination form will be advertised on the Party website.
-Nominations will require a proposer and 50 assentors drawn from at least ten branches, and shall be accompanied by a deposit cheque for £500, as provided for in Article 7.6 of the Party Constitution.
-A person may propose only one candidate and assent to one other candidate.
-In the event that the same person has proposed or assented to more candidates than permitted, only the first valid nomination received at Head Office shall be accepted.
+O.3 Timetable: An invitation to apply for a nomination form will be advertised on the Party website.
+Nominations will require a proposer and 99 assentors drawn from at least ten branches, and shall be accompanied by a deposit cheque or payment for £5,000, 50% refundable upon polling at least 20% of the votes cast in the election, as provided for in Article 7.6 of the Party Constitution.
+The candidate is also required to pay a non-refundable application fee of £500.
+A person may propose only one candidate and assent as many other candidates as they wish.
+In the event that the same person has proposed more candidates than permitted, only the first valid nomination received at Head Office shall be accepted.
 Nominations must be received by the Returning Officer by a date to be specified.
 The Returning Officer will then immediately send out to all candidates a list of those whose nominations have been accepted.
 The closing date for receipt of withdrawals of nomination shall be determined by the Returning Officer.
 The Returning Officer shall then arrange for the printing of the ballot paper.

-O.3 Promotional literature: Candidates may produce promotional literature which shall be 1 sheet of A4 (maximum paper weight 150gsm) and will be distributed to all party members upon payment of a £1,000 contribution towards the cost.
+O.4 Promotional literature: Candidates may produce promotional literature which shall be 1 sheet of A4 (maximum paper weight 150gsm) and will be distributed to all party members upon payment of a £1,000 contribution towards the cost.
 Candidates should submit a digital proof of this leaflet in PDF format to the Returning Officer to ensure compliance with the rules.
 The printed version of the leaflet must be delivered to a specified address within the agreed timescale.
-The Returning Officer shall publish the schedule for sending out ballot papers; accompanying candidates' statements will be distributed to members with the ballot paper.
-The closing date for receipt of ballot papers, the count and declaration of the result will also be determined by the Returning Officer and published.
+Promotional literature may also be made available online, and, in order to reduce costs, will only be physically distributed where the voter is incapable of receiving email, or where their membership package mandates printed materials.
+The Returning Officer shall publish the schedule for voting online; accompanying candidates' statements will be distributed to members either by post or by email.
+The closing date for receipt of online votes, and subsequent declaration of the result will also be determined by the Returning Officer and published.